 What is the Corporate Branding Index?

-- CoreBrand’s proprietary database of financial information, advertising spending, and brand image measures for over 1,000 of the world’s best brands
+- CoreBrand’s proprietary database of financial information, advertising spending, and brand image measures for nearly 1,000 of the world’s best brands

 - Financial information acquired public sources such as ValueLine, Bloomberg, Thomson Financial and others

 - Brand image ratings (BrandPower, familiarity, favorability) are derived from annual survey of more than 10,000 business decision-makers from the top 20% of U.S. businesses.
 This senior business audience (VP level and above) represents the investment community, potential business partners, and business customers across 54 key industries.

 BrandPower is a measure of size (familiarity) and quality (favorability).

 A weighted percentage of survey respondents who are familiar with the brand being evaluated.
 Familiarity is rated on a five point scale, respondents are considered to be familiar with a brand if they state that they know more than the company name only.

 Those familiar with a corporation are then asked favorability dimensions, overall reputation, perception of management, and investment potential.
 Favorability attributes are evaluated on a 4-point scale.

 Familiarity and favorability are then combined into a single BrandPower score.

 Individuals impacting corporate brands from two important perspectives: